 Even better than buying new is upcycling old.
 Sheets, pillowcases and drapes are a great go to if you’re making something that needs a lot of fabric.
 A quick dig through your linen cupboard can often uncover a retro bedding set that is ripe for remaking.
-Thrift stores can be treasure troves for vintage materials and unexpected delights, from dazzling drapes to oversize skirts, the more you reuse, the more money you give to your favorite cause and the less goes to landfill.
+Thrift stores can be treasure troves for vintage materials and unexpected delights, from dazzling drapes to oversize skirts, the more you reuse, the more money you give to your favourite cause and the less goes to landfill.
 It’s win win!

 As a sewist you already have the skills to be interactive with your clothes, and giving a garment a revamp is a great way of extending its life and making the planet a bit happier.
 Necklines can be chopped and changed to suit your shape better.
 Hemlines can be shortened, contrasting panels can be added, patch pockets, piping, and pleats added, oh my!
 Sometimes all it takes is a little bit of a makeover and you have a one-of-a-kind wonder in your wardrobe.

 The next step up from altering is refashioning.
 There are some super clever sewing hacks to be had from getting creative with your old clothes.
 One sweater can become a beanie, pair of mittens and a scarf.
 A skirt can become a pair of pants, a dress can become a playsuit.
 All the hard work like adding elastic cuffs, creating ribbing or fiddling with button holes has been done for you, you just need to let your imagination loose on what something can become.